 Is the conquest of Mt.
 Halti on your bucket list, but you don’t wish to spend several days hiking across the wilderness?
 Book a local guide to accompany you and conquer Mt.
 Halti during the course of a single day.

-The one-day trip starts with a car transfer to Guolasjávri which is located in Norway, 130 km from Kilpisjärvi.
+The one-day trip starts with a car transfer to Guolasjávri which is located in Norway, 130 km (81 miles) from Kilpisjärvi.
 The ride takes you through the magnificent landscapes of Norwegian fjords and across rugged treeless wilderness.
-The hike itself is 8 km long each way and quite strenuous, involving a steady climb on unmarked rocky terrain.
+The hike itself is 8 km (5 miles) long each way and quite strenuous, involving a steady climb on unmarked rocky terrain.
 A good physical condition, previous hiking experience and proper footwear and clothing are musts!
 A hike to conquer Mt.
 Halti can normally be organized from the beginning of July until the beginning of September, yet the season may be shorter due to unpredictable weather conditions.